guettli/github-travis-bumpversion-pypi/README.rst

 * git add secret-files.tar.enc .travis.yml; git commit; git push
 * mv ~/.pypirc ~/.pypirc-orig
 * cp ~/tmp/.pypirc-bot ~/.pypirc-orig
-* The first is like this.
-This way the project at pypi get registered.
-Following updates are via travis.
+* The next step is to upload the package to pypi.
+The first upload is manual, all others are via travis (if all tests are ok).
+Now the project gets registered at pypi.
 * cd src/reprec; python setup.py sdist; twine upload dist/reprec-...tar.gz
 * mv ~/.pypirc-orig ~/.pypirc
 * Update your README.rst and add the links to the latest travis-results.
 Copy+Paste from here: https://raw.githubusercontent.com/guettli/reprec/master/README.rst